codedance/Retaliation/README.md

     <a href="http://sourceforge.net/apps/trac/libusb-win32/wiki">libusb-win32</a>.
     This can be a little tricky but if you've mastered CI build scripts then this should be easy!

+  * If your dev team is Down Under and you're finding Retaliation is loosing its effect, try dipping each missile in some <a href="http://en.wikipedia.org/wiki/Vegemite">Vegemite</a>
+    for some added punch :-)

+### News

+  * Great to see Retaliation mashed up with the
+   <a href="http://www.raspberrypi.org/archives/tag/open-webos">Raspberry Pi</a>.
+    It's also got a metion in the
+   <a href="http://www.guardian.co.uk/technology/2012/nov/04/12-things-to-make-raspberry-pi?INTCMP=SRCH">Guardian</a> as the 4th best thing to do with the Pi!

 ### Future